Advanced Graph and Sequence Neural Networks for Molecular Property Prediction and Drug Discovery: Discussion

 \section{Discussion}

-We propose MoleculeKit, an advanced tool composed of graph-based and sequence-based machine learning methods, for various molecular property prediction tasks including drug discovery.
-Specifically, MoleculeKit consists of four modules, including two graph-based methods, multi-level message passing neural network (ML-MPNN) and Weisfeiler-Lehman subtree (WL-subtree) kernel, and two sequence-based methods, contrastive-BERT and subsequence kernel.
-Among the four modules of MoleculeKit, ML-MPNN and contrastive-BERT are novel deep learning methods proposed in this work.
-In order to demonstrate the advantages of MoleculeKit as well as the two novel methods, we perform thorough experimental studies on two drug discovery applications and a wide range of molecular property prediction tasks.
+We propose AdvProp, an advanced tool composed of graph-based and sequence-based machine learning methods, for various molecular property prediction tasks including drug discovery.
+Specifically, AdvProp consists of four modules, including two graph-based methods, multi-level message passing neural network (ML-MPNN) and Weisfeiler-Lehman subtree (WL-subtree) kernel, and two sequence-based methods, contrastive-BERT and subsequence kernel.
+Among the four modules of AdvProp, ML-MPNN and contrastive-BERT are novel deep learning methods proposed in this work.
+We also employ advanced stochastic optimization methods for optimizing ROC-AUC and PRC-AUC measures for learning deep neural networks.
+These advanced deep AUC maximization methods help improve the final ROC-AUC score from 0.928 to 0.957 and improve the final PRC-AUC score from 0.677 to 0.729 on MIT AICures Challenge.
+In order to demonstrate the advantages of AdvProp as well as the two novel methods, we perform thorough experimental studies on two drug discovery applications and a wide range of molecular property prediction tasks.

 We anticipate that our work would have potential impacts in multiple aspects.
 First, both our proposed ML-MPNN and contrastive-BERT achieve success in various molecular property prediction applications by themselves.
 They stand for advanced techniques for graph-based and sequence-based machine learning method, respectively.
 We expect them to not only push forward the development of new models for molecular property prediction, but also inspire the proposal of more powerful machine learning methods in general.
-Second, we have shown that different data types and method types both provide complementary information and boost the performances with an ensemble as MoleculeKit.
+Second, we have shown that different data types and method types both provide complementary information and boost the performances with an ensemble as AdvProp.
 This serves as a useful insight when applying machine learning methods for molecular property prediction in practice.
-In particular, our MoleculeKit would serve as a reliable open-source tool.
+In particular, our AdvProp would serve as a reliable open-source tool.
 Third, our work may have a larger impact beyond the academic community.
 For example, we achieve top performances in the AI Cures open challenge, which aims at accelerating drug discovery for emerging global threats like the COVID-19.

 Regarding the two novel deep learning methods proposed in this work, ML-MPNN and contrastive-BERT, we discuss the key differences from previous studies and illustrate the superiority of our methods.
 In terms of ML-MPNN, performing molecular property prediction by learning from molecular graphs has drawn a lot of attention in the community~\cite{duvenaud2015convolutional,wu2018moleculenet,kearnes2016molecular,gilmer2017neural,coley2017convolutional,schutt2017quantum,yang2019analyzing,Fey/etal/2020}.
 Typically, existing works learn representations for molecules through message passing.
 The original MPNN~\cite{gilmer2017neural} updates node representations by aggregating messages from its neighboring nodes and connected edges in each layer.
 Instead of updating representations for nodes, D-MPNN~\cite{yang2019analyzing} learns representations for each directed edge.
 The recent proposed HIMP~\cite{Fey/etal/2020} incorporates representations associated with substructures during message passing.
 While these existing methods are shown to be effective, they only leverage limited information contained in the molecular graphs during message passing.
 Intuitively, information related to the molecular properties can come from different levels, such as edges, nodes, and subgraphs.
 Based on these insights, our ML-MPNN is designed to be capable of aggregating information from a full range of levels in molecular graphs.